Nano-Core/Nano.Azure/Nano.Azure.SqlServer/README.md

 Transaction isolation defaults to `read committed snapshot` (RCSI), Azure SQL Database's own default, and is not explicitly configured as part of this.

 ### Managed Identity
-Native SQL Server password authentication is disabled for this server.
-Access is instead handled through Microsoft Entra ID authentication, removing long-lived shared secrets (admin username/password) in favor of short-lived, identity-based tokens.
+Both native SQL Server password authentication and Microsoft Entra ID authentication are enabled for this server (dual auth).
+Entra ID is used for all Entra-capable identities via short-lived tokens instead of shared secrets.
+Native auth stays enabled only because the self-hosted Grafana Helm chart has no Entra support for its own database connection, so it uses 4 a dedicated, least-privilege SQL login instead.

 > ⚠️ Executing the script requires Groups Administrator, and either Privileged Role Administrator or Global Administrator, in Microsoft Entra ID.